twardoch/pdf22png/README.md

   - Read from files or stdin
   - Write to files, stdout, or batch output directories
   - Customizable output naming patterns
-- **Native Performance**: Built with Objective-C using macOS native frameworks
-- **Swift Implementation**: Modern Swift port with identical functionality
-- **Performance Benchmarks**: Comprehensive benchmark suite comparing both implementations
+- **Self-Contained Implementations**: Each version is completely independent
-- **Universal Binary**: Supports both Intel and Apple Silicon Macs
+- **Universal Binary Support**: Supports both Intel and Apple Silicon Macs

 ## Installation